DavidBK/shampoo/Node/TypeScript.md

 - `"strict": true` - Tells TS to enables a wide range of type checking behavior that results in stronger guarantees of program correctness.

+- `"noUncheckedIndexedAccess": true` - Tells TS to add `undefined` to any declared via index signatures field in the type.

 Here is the complete recommended `compilerOptions` in `tsconfig.json` file:

 ```json